STX Rising DI East: Standouts

 The panel is followed by an additional two-hour training session before games kick off and run through the end of the day on Sunday.

-At the first ever STX Rising DI East camp, 3d Rising enlisted a group of respected, experienced coaches to work with us as evaluators, ensuring that each of the four groups was probably and adequately observed over the course of the weekend.
+At the first ever STX Rising DI East camp, 3d Rising enlisted a group of respected, experienced coaches to work with us as evaluators, ensuring that each of the four groups was adequately observed over the course of the weekend.
 The below report, compiled by 3d Rising editor Casey Vock, is a look at some of the players who performed well at the camp over the course of the training and the controlled game play.

 (While we worked directly with the evaluators, the below notes do not reflect or have any bearing on the STX Rising DI Showcase scheduled for the summer of 2017.)